-A C-section is the surgical delivery of a baby that involves making incisions in the mother's abdominal wall and uterus.
-Generally considered safe, C-sections do have more risks than vaginal births.
-Plus, moms can go home sooner and recover quicker after a vaginal delivery.
+A cesarean section (C-section) is the surgical delivery of a baby through incisions in the mother's abdominal wall and uterus.

-But C-sections can help women who are at risk for complications avoid dangerous delivery-room situations and can be a lifesaver in an emergency.
+C-sections can help women who are at risk for problems avoid dangerous delivery-room situations and can be a lifesaver in an emergency.

 C-sections are done by obstetricians (doctors who care for pregnant women before, during, and after birth) and some family physicians.
-Although more and more women are choosing midwives to deliver their babies, midwives of any licensing degree cannot perform C-sections.
+Midwives cannot perform C-sections.

 - the baby is in breech (feet- or bottom-first) or transverse (sideways) position in the womb (although some babies can be turned before labor begins or delivered vaginally using special techniques)

 - the baby has certain birth defects (such as severe hydrocephalus)

 - the mother has problems with the placenta, such as placenta previa (when the placenta sits too low in the uterus and covers the cervix)

 - the mother has a medical condition that could make a vaginal delivery risky for herself or the baby (such as HIV with a high viral load or an active case of genital herpes)

 - some multiple pregnancies

 - the mother previously had surgery on her uterus or an earlier C-section (although many such women can safely have a vaginal birth after a C-section, called a VBAC)

-Some C-sections are unexpected emergency deliveries done when complications arise with the mother and/or baby during pregnancy or labor.
+Some C-sections are unexpected emergency deliveries done when problems arise with the mother and/or baby during pregnancy or labor.
 An emergency C-section might be done if:

-- labor stops or isn't progressing as it should (and medicines aren't helping)
+- labor stops or isn't moving as it should (and medicines aren't helping)